dbbevan/meteorUFO/README.md

      |  Instances are local copies.
 They may have been read off of a mongodb, or
      |  created locally with a email/password pair.
      |
+     |  If needed, field 'user' contains the raw user object.
+     |
      |  Example 1:
      |  To create a NEW USER (one that does not yet exist in the mongodb), as "bob"
      |  import meteorUFO